daniellionel01/gleam-llm/README.md

 - metrics
   - how many iterations did it take?
   - how much information is necessary?
+  - what aspects of gleam are most commonly used incorrectly?
+    (f.e. imports, hallucinating functions on modules, type mismatch, ...)

 - llms to test
   - claude